 It’s my favorite website because it is a crystal-clear example of a foundational principle: that design is opinion.

 Yes or no. Left or right.
 Light or dark.
 To my way of thinking, the calling of a designer is to determine what you believe to be the source and meaning of truth and to use that knowledge to improve communication and perfect systems.
 If you’re good at it some significant number of folks will agree with you.
 If you’re not, you’re forced to dig deeper—there is no faking success as a designer.

-I won’t spoil it by giving you the whole story, instead, I encourage you to take some time to explore this Professor James Robert Watson’s website then to return here and tell me what you think.
+I won’t spoil it by giving you the whole story, instead, I encourage you to take some time to explore Professor James Robert Watson’s website then to return here and tell me what you think.